zmey3301/vue-adaptive/README.md

 }
 ```

-`element`: String, contains element selector that will be used for detecting viewport.
+`element`: String or HTMLElement, contains element selector that will be used for detecting viewport.
 Default: window.

 `if`: Condition, `functions(viewport)`, viewport contains width and height of element, function affects device type.